 When our little ones are born, what is it they hear first?
 Probably our excited conversations, laughter, tears of happiness, and plans for their future already.
 But Muslim communities have a very different and endearing idea about what words the baby must hear first.

 Among Muslims, the first words that a baby is made to hear are the “azaan/adhan”.
 This is the call to prayer.
 It is basically translated to “God is great, there is no God but Allah, Muhammad is the messenger of Allah.
 Come to prayer”.
 One of the child’s parents typically whispers the prayer into the right ear of the child when she/he is born.

-What a wonderful way to introduce the little one both to religion as well as give him a sense of protection.
-The first words your baby hears, and what he hears in the next few months, play a key role in his social and cognitive development.
-So do be careful what you say around your baby!
+What a wonderful way to introduce the little one both to religion and give him a sense of protection.
+The first words your baby hears and what he hears in the next few months play a key role in his social and cognitive development.
+So be careful about what you say around your baby!